-A voluntary program for everyone who enjoys the Yellowstone River to invest in its future
+A funding campaign for everyone who enjoys the Yellowstone River to invest in its future

 The Yellowstone River is one of the world’s most iconic and longest free flowing rivers.
 However, in just the last few years, the river has experienced unprecedented pressure that is impacting its health and vitality.
 Your donation will go towards priority on-the-ground projects implemented collaboratively by local organizations working in partnership with the Upper Yellowstone Watershed Group, Montana Department of Fish, Wildlife and Parks, the US Forest Service, and the Bureau of Land Management.
 Projects will occur along the entire Montana portion of the river, from the Yellowstone National Park boundary at Gardiner, to the North Dakota border.